 -

-Unique Insight into Your Child
+Unique Insight Into Your Child

 By observing our children playing with their peers, we can gain insight that we might not otherwise.
 The AAP notes that, “Less verbal children may be able to express their views, experiences, and even frustrations through play, allowing their parents an opportunity to gain a fuller understanding of their perspective.”
 Expert-led play groups can offer guidance to help us understand, support, and communicate more effectively with our children.